aneesafatima/Taskify/README.md

 - 🌙 **Enhanced Visibility**: Dark mode provides a more comfortable viewing experience in low-light conditions.
 - ☀️ **Toggle Functionality**: Users can switch between light and dark modes by clicking on the moon or sun icon.

-### Responsive Design
-- 📱 **Mobile-Friendly**: The application is responsive and adapts well to various screen sizes, providing a consistent user experience across devices.

 ## Contributing

 🤝 Contributions to this project are welcome!
 If you have any ideas for new features or improvements, feel free to open an issue or submit a pull request.
 Here are some potential enhancements that could be implemented: